patternfly/patternfly-react/packages/react-core/src/demos/PasswordStrength.md

 ### Basic validation

 Note, the validation and password strength rules are only examples, demonstrating the changes in the UI when certain conditions are met.
-Currently the password strength is determined by how often validation rules are met.
+We expect consumers will substitute their own, more robust, validation algorithm.
+In this demo the password strength is determined by how often validation rules are met.
+A good open-source password strength estimator, recommended by InfoSec, can be found here: https://github.com/dropbox/zxcvbn

 ```js
 import React from 'react';